• Skip to primary navigation

 Additionally, Hunan cuisine is known for being bright and colorful.
 The province produces a large agricultural crop, so the fresh ingredients change seasonally.
 Since there are three regions within the Hunan province, this beef dish has many variations that could still be completely 'authentic' or 'traditional'!

-Hunan beef uses fresh or dried peppers, if desired, as well as pickled yellow peppers.
+This dish uses fresh or dried peppers, if desired, as well as pickled yellow peppers.
 The beef from an authentic Hunan Beef dish would be smoked beef that is hard to get or even find, so the beef used in this recipe is marinated to add flavor.

 🤔 What's The Difference Between Hunan Beef And Szechuan Beef

-While both Hunan and Szechuan beef is known for their spicy, smoky flavor, they are from two different provinces in China that have completely separate cooking styles (two of the eight cuisines of China).
+While both Hunan and Szechuan beef are known for their spicy, smoky flavor, they are from two different provinces in China that have completely separate cooking styles (two of the eight cuisines of China).

-The Szechuan beef is cooked with a spicy and numbing heat or 'ma la' that comes from Sichuan peppercorns and dried chilies.
+The Szechuan beef is cooked with a spicy and numbing heat or 'ma la' from Sichuan peppercorns and dried chilies.
 This numbing sensation can be described as 'tingly' or mouth-numbing and is paired with a slightly sweet flavor in Szechuan cooking.

-Generally speaking, Szechuan beef is cooked with more oil and more dried or preserved ingredients than Hunan-style beef.
+Generally speaking, Szechuan beef is cooked with more oil and dried or preserved ingredients than Hunan-style beef.

 Despite this 'tingly' or numbing sensation of Szechuan cooking, you will find that Hunan Beef is still the spicier of the two cuisines.

-🥘 Hunan Beef Ingredients
+🥘 Ingredients

 After a quick run to the grocery store, you'll be ready to go!
 I like to use Thai Chile peppers, but feel free to use your favorite variety (and adjust the spice level!)